no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Exploitable:** Not really — while this results in a dangling pointer, in eBPF the stack frame is strictly managed and reallocated per packet.
 The pointer cannot outlive the helper call context, so an attacker cannot reliably control or reuse the memory for malicious purposes beyond producing garbage logs.
 *Signed-by: Giorgio Fardo*

+**Extra warnings**:

+### [5.15a addrescape]: Escaping the address of an automatic object

+Automatic (stack-allocated) variables exist only for the lifetime of the function in which they are defined.
+Returning or storing their address beyond that lifetime results in undefined behavior, as the memory may be overwritten or invalidated.

+**Implementation Details:**
+- The function `init_array()` defines a local array `int array[5] = { 1, 2, 3, 4, 5 }`.
+- It incorrectly returns the address of this local array.
+- In `syncookie_part1()`, the pointer `arr_ptr` receives this address and is later dereferenced in a `bpf_printk` call.
+- After `init_array()` returns, `array` is out of scope, so `arr_ptr` references invalid memory.
+- The program still logs `"Leaked array[0]: 1"`, but this is undefined behavior and may produce garbage in other contexts.
+- Demonstrates how escaping stack addresses can result in dangling pointers and potential use-after-scope bugs.

+**Verifier:** Passed (stack lifetime violations are not detected).

+**Warnings:**

+xdp_synproxy_kern.c:761:9: warning: address of stack memory associated with local variable 'array' returned [-Wreturn-stack-address]
+761 | return array; // diagnostic required
+| ^~~~~
+6 warnings generated.

+**Exploitable:** Not really — while this results in a dangling pointer, in eBPF the stack frame is strictly managed and reallocated per packet.
+The pointer cannot outlive the helper call context, so an attacker cannot reliably control or reuse the memory for malicious purposes beyond producing garbage logs.

+*Signed-off-by: Giorgio Fardo*

+### [5.15b addrescape]: Escaping the address of an automatic object

+Automatic (stack-allocated) variables exist only for the lifetime of the function in which they are defined.
+Returning or storing their address beyond that lifetime results in undefined behavior, as the memory may be overwritten or invalidated.

+**Implementation Details:**
+- The helper function `squirrel_away()` defines a local string `char fmt[] = "Error: %s\n"`.
+- It stores the address of this local array into a pointer argument `*ptr_param`.
+- In `syncookie_part1()`, the caller receives this escaped pointer into `fmt_ptr`.
+- After `squirrel_away()` returns, `fmt` is out of scope, so `fmt_ptr` references invalid memory.
+- A call to `bpf_printk("Escaped fmt string: %s", fmt_ptr)` may appear to work, but the pointer is dangling and the behavior is undefined.
+- This demonstrates how stack addresses can escape through function parameters, leading to use-after-scope bugs.

+**Verifier:** Passed (stack lifetime violations are not detected).

+**Warnings:** None (compiled, loaded, and verified successfully).

+**Exploitable:** Not really — as with the first case, although this creates a dangling pointer, in eBPF the stack frame is strictly managed and reset per packet.
+The pointer cannot persist across contexts, so attackers cannot exploit it beyond producing garbage or misleading logs.

+*Signed-off-by: Giorgio Fardo*

 ### [5.16 signconv]: Converting a tainted value of type char or signed char to a larger integer type without first casting to unsigned char